rstats-cam/rstats-cam.github.io/README.md

 ---
 ```
 Update these details for you blog post.
 The `draft: true` header prevents publication.
 When you have finished your blost post, change it to `draft: false`, re-render and push your change (or open a Pull Request, without edit permissions), to publish the post.

+For a detailed breakdown refer to [Quarto's Creating a Blog documentation](https://quarto.org/docs/websites/website-blog.html).

 ## Adding an event